 The development of four Special Economic Zones in the south of Mexico is expected to spur massive economic activity over the next decade.
 Singapore companies with expertise in industrialisation, master-planning, management of ports and airports, provision of intelligent transport systems, management of water, waste treatment plants, e-government solutions, hospitality and tourism infrastructure can benefit from these plans.

 The Mexican economy is rapidly digitalising.
-Incumbents across verticals central to the daily life of Mexicans have been seeking technological solutions to improve their operations, increase cost efficiency, and expand their services.
-Verticals that have been adopting technology include financial services, healthcare, retail, trade, and transport.
+Incumbents across sectors have been seeking technological solutions to improve their operations, increase cost efficiency, and expand their services.
+Sectors that have been adopting technology include fintech, healthtech, AI and IOT, agritech, and foodtech.